 When it comes to plastics, the Ellen MacArthur Foundation states that “biodegradable” is not a meaningful term because “it does not give any information about the length of time taken for the process to complete, or the conditions that are required.”
 For example, cars in a junkyard are technically biodegradable - it just takes hundreds if not thousands of years for them to fully degrade.

 However, “compostable” plastics are also not a silver bullet for the plastic waste crisis and “should only be used for specific, targeted applications, coupled with collection and composting infrastructure.”
 And unfortunately, the industrial composting infrastructure in the United States is severely lacking at this point.

 What are the challenges of packaging?

-About 50% of the plastics that society produces are used for disposable products, like packaging.
+About 50% of the plastics society produces are used for disposable products, like packaging.
 These products typically become trash within a single year of production and can take 400+ years to degrade.
 Packaging also accounts for 30% of our municipal solid waste in the United States.
 For reference, durable goods and nondurable goods are the next largest categories, both at 20%.
 Furthermore, only 40% of packaging waste is recovered while 60% is landfilled.

-The US has created over 8.3 billion metric tons of plastic since society began mass-producing plastics in the 1950s.
+Humans have created over 8.3 billion metric tons of plastic since society began mass-producing plastics in the 1950s.
 Of these 8.3 billion metric tons of plastic, 6.3 billion metric tons has become plastic waste.
 And of these 6.3 billion metric tons of plastic, only 9% has been recycled while 79% has ended up in landfills or our natural environment.